 Social Sciences Full Text Provides access to a wide assortment of the most important English-language social science journals.
 Social Sciences Full Text includes full-text articles from hundreds of journals, covering the latest concepts, theories and methods from both applied and theoretical aspects of the social sciences.

-Provides citations for books, essays, journal articles, and government documents on all aspects of Native North American culture, history, and life.
+Bibliography of Indigenous Peoples in North America - Academic articles and Indigenous news sources.
+Covers all aspects of Native North American culture, history, and life from the sixteenth century to the present.
 Topics include business, multicultural relations, gaming, governance.

 Business Source Complete